 Rock idols and movie stars follow loss of favorite politicians.

-Nature abhors a vacuum is another way to put this dynamic.
-Empty space is ready to fill.
-Changing circumstance led us to where we are, and will lead us to where we will end up.
-The most helpful element in this view is that we are not in control of anything really, despite what we think or wish.
-Hence, ‘taoist’ say, the wise person manages without doing anything.
+Nature abhors a vacuum is another way to see this dynamic — emptiness invites filling.
+Changing circumstance as humanity moved from hunting and gathering to settled agriculture has led us to where we are ‘today’.
+The losses we accrue will lead us to where we will end up ‘tomorrow’.
+The most telling aspect in this view is that we are not actually in control of anything, despite what we think or wish.